How to plank a ceiling… without removing the popcorn first!

 I picked up some thin, pine tongue and groove planks in a bundle from Home Depot.

-Prime and paint the planks and tongue and groove edges with a quality brush (for those that don’t like orange peel texture)
+Prime and paint the planks and tongue and groove edges with a quality paint brush.

-* Julie via Follow Your Heart Woodworking has suggested to shellac wood knots in case they bleed through.
+* Julie via Follow Your Heart Woodworking suggests to shellac wood knots in case they bleed through.
 Good idea!
-I’ve never had this issue, but it’s worth mentioning.

 I used a tip from Makely School for Girls, called Lindsay White. 🙂 Lindsay describes it best, but she says if you add a little colour to your paint, even the same colour, your coverage will be less opaque and cover better.
 She was right!